Pimentoso/TouhouPad/README.md

 ## Building instructions

 - Print the plate face down.
 Use 0.2mm layer height with no supports.
 The first layer has small text on it so print it slowly to ensure bed adhesion.
-- Punch open the 2 screw holes on the plate.
 - Print the case.
-Again, punch open the screw holes, and push the M3 nuts into the hexagonal slots at the bottom.
+Punch open the screw holes, and push the M3 nuts into the hexagonal slots at the bottom.
 - Insert the switches into the plate and handwire them to the Pro Micro (schematics are below).
 - Slide the Pro Micro into its slot and drop the plate into the case.
 - Screw the plate to the case making sure you aren't squeezing some wires on the screw poles.